CptJudas/nemos/readme.md

   You can check the status and logs of the server at any time with the command: `pm2 status`

 **Access NemOS:**
-Once the containers are running, you can access the NemOS dashboard by navigating to http://your-server-ip:port in your web browser.
+Once the installation is complete and Nginx is running, you can access the NemOS dashboard by navigating to http://your-server-ip in your web browser.
+Nginx is configured to proxy requests to the backend server.

 ### Step 4: Configure Autostart (Optional)